GuGroup/Finetuner_OCP/README.md

 This is a brief description about each parameter in **'ymlmaker.py'**

-Recommend check this code for your fine-tuning
+Recommend check each line in this code for your fine-tuning

 ```shell
 vi ymlmaker.py